codeforamerica/recordtrac/readme/redeploy.md

 To keep staff data up to date, we recommend maintaining the CSVs (outside of the RecordTrac application), which the application will simply pull from.
 The task that pulls data from the CSVs to RecordTrac is 'python db_users.py', and can be set as frequently as you'd like.
 To send e-mail notifications to staff for when a request is due soon or overdue, set up a task 'python send_notifications.py' that runs nightly.

 * **Admin list**:
 This will enable access to the admin panel of the application.
-Set `LIST_OF_ADMINS` with a comma separated list of e-mail addresses, i.e. "person1@agency.gov,person2@agency.gov".
+Set `LIST_OF_ADMINS` with a comma separated list of e-mail addresses, e.g. `person1@agency.gov,person2@agency.gov`.

 * **Due dates and extensions**:
 You can update these variables to reflect your agency's policy.
 By default, the due date is calculated 10 days from date of submission (`DAYS_TO_FULFILL`), extended 14 additional days if the request is extended (`DAYS_AFTER_EXTENSION`), and notifications for requests that are due soon are calculated 2 days until they are due (`DAYS_UNTIL_OVERDUE`).